How To Create Pro Quality PowerPoint Presentations Using Google Slides

 Allow others to help

 One of the great things about Google Slides is the potential for collaboration.
-You can quickly allow other people to edit your Slides by clicking the blue Share button in the top right corner.
+You can quickly allow other people to edit your Slides by clicking the Share button in the top right corner.
 Type in the name of the people you want to share the slide with and send them the link the window generates.

 Export as a PowerPoint

 As well as importing as a PowerPoint, you can export as one too.
-Once complete, click File, Download As and select Microsoft PowerPoint.
+Once complete, click File, Download and select Microsoft PowerPoint.
 Google will convert the Slide into a .ppt file that will work on most recent versions of the app.

 Google Slides is a powerful productivity tool.
 While working in your browser instead of within PowerPoint may take a little getting used to, the two applications looks, feel and work enough alike to make the shift simple.
 Considering one applications costs hundreds of dollars and one is completely free, it makes sense to be friends with Google Slides!